The Motherboards (Mainboards) Used in Desktop PCs

-This section of this website provides detailed information on computer motherboards (also known as mainboards), the printed circuit board (PCB) that is the main component of a desktop or laptop computer, covering how it integrates with the desktop-PC case, the power supply, the RAM memory, hard disk or SSD drive, optical CD/DVD disc drives and the subordinate PCB components, such as the graphics and sound cards and the peripheral devices (USB devices such as external hard disk and optical drives, printers, flash drives, etc.) All of those PC components and peripheral devices have their own sections on this website under the Hardware menu.
+This section of this website provides detailed information on computer motherboards (also known as mainboards), the printed circuit board (PCB) that is the main component of a desktop or laptop computer.
+It covers how the motherboard integrates with the desktop-PC case, the power supply unit (PSU), the RAM memory, hard disk or SSD drive, optical CD/DVD disc drives and the subordinate PCB components, such as the graphics card and sound card – and the peripheral devices (USB devices such as external hard disk and optical drives, printers, flash drives, etc.) All of those PC components and peripheral devices have their own sections on this website under the Hardware menu.

 Install a motherboard and power supply unit